RedLinen/Jovial/README.md

 ### Starting the PIC18:

-This protype needs to be reprogrammed by the PIC Kit 4 after every start up.
+This prototype needs to be reprogrammed by the PIC Kit 4 after every start up.
 The source code necessary for this can be found in this repository in the file “Jovial.X”.

 ### The Clock: